 The reason is that Medicaid is the primary source of payment for long term care in the state of New York.
 Nursing home stays average $15,000.00 – $20,000.00 per month.
 For many, this ongoing cost will result in the rapid depletion of their resources.
 However, Medicaid will pay for the cost of nursing home care so long as the applicant is financially eligible.
 To be financially eligible in 2021, an applicant can have no more than $15,900.00 in resources.
 This resource allowance does not include retirement accounts which are considered exempt -as long as the applicant is taking equal monthly distributions according to the life expectancy chart used by the Department of Social Services in their county.
 Assets must be transferred to the trust and out of the applicant’s name for five years or more in order for the assets to be considered “unavailable” for Medicaid to cover nursing home care.
 The rules are different for Community Medicaid.

 Medicaid Trusts are often called “Income Only” trusts because such trusts may provide that income –any interest earned on assets in the trust–be distributed to the grantor.
 If the money inside the trust is absolutely needed for a person’s care – there are ways that the trust can terminated or amended – even if it is irrevocable.
-Consult with an experienced Elder Law attorney in your area to review your options.
+Consult with an attorney experienced in Medicaid law in your area to review your options.